 Here we have five reports, first the firm general report that show us a general information about the firms and their stock, second we'll have the stock report which shows us the stock code, name, quantity and the minimum level, third we'll have the customer report which shows us the customer code, name, phone, address and the registration date.
-Fourth we'll have the employee report which shows us the employee code, name, phone and salary, at the end we'll have the invoice report which shows us the invoice, customer and stock code, also the quantity price and the total invoice.
+Fourth we'll have the employee report which shows us the employee code, name, phone and salary, at the end we'll have the invoice report which shows us the invoice.